jimmy0017/ecs_micro_bit_adaptation/04_Light-up Writstband/readme.md

 * Explain to students that they will do this project in stages, breaking a problem down into parts.
 First they will learn how to connect and sew one light.
 Then they will add on the other two lights.
 Finally they can add a switch (using snaps) so that the wristband only turns on when snapped together.
 * Using the circuit diagram from their journal, introduce the corresponding components that will be used for this project (new LEDs, battery holder, thread, etc).
 * Choose which light to draw in and sew first (Ask students which light might be best to do first.
 Share their reasoning).
 * Create a sewn circuit drawing next to the aesthetic drawing with one LED connected.
 They will add each component as you introduce them (see “Sewn Circuit” in Figure 1 above).
-Consult E-Textiles Technical Guide: Sewing Basics [link to (pp. 17)] for more information on each component below:
+Consult E-Textiles Technical Guide: Sewing Basics [(pp. 17)] for more information on each component below:
 	* Note, the same battery will be used in this project, but instead of using a paperclip to hold it in, the project uses a sewable battery holder
 	* Explain the parts of the battery holder. *Warning*: The top metal part of the battery holder is positive.
 Not all of the holes need to be used for the circuit.
 Discourage sewing between two holes directly as that can create a short circuit on the negative side of the battery holder.
 		* Add the battery holder to the sewn circuit drawing